High Protein Spinach & Artichoke Dip

 • In a medium-heat skillet, saute onions until translucent.
 Add garlic and saute for another 3 - 5 minutes, stirring regularly to avoid burning.

-• Drain artichokes very well; I recommend using a cheese cloth
+• Drain artichokes very well; I recommend using a cheese cloth.
+If you have whole hearts, chop those up a bit.

-• In a blender, blend the cooked onion/garlic, milk, artichokes, nutritional yeast, tofu, spices, and lemon until smooth and creamy
+• In a blender, blend the milk, nutritional yeast, tofu, spices, and lemon until smooth and creamy.

-• Add dip to a casserole dish.
-Add the vegan parm on top
+• Add the dip to a casserole dish.
+Add the vegan parmesan on top.

 • Cook for 30 - 40 minutes.
-I like to broil it for a couple of minutes at the end to brown the parm
+I like to broil it for a couple of minutes at the end to brown the parmesan.

 Equipment